BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 The code implements a hierarchical, resource-rational computational model of human reading that integrates perceptual, memory, and decision-making constraints to simulate eye-movement behavior and comprehension under varying task demands.
 WThe repository also includes scripts for running experiments and reproducing key results reported in the paper.

+The repository is work in progress.
+We expect to have everything completed by Feb 15, 2026.
 ---

 ## 1. Overview